Join the Canadian Bird photographer's Facebook Group, Click on the icon to the right.

 Bird Photography and Birding go together.
 If you are a Bird Photographer I would assume you care about your subject (Birds). here is a link to the Audubon spring bird arival dates.
 Keep in mind it probably will be a few days later before you see these birds in Canada.
 The weather will play an important part in the arrival dates.
 Keep an eye on local birding sites for the latest news.
 Remember the birds welfare come before photography, especially if you are using a flash or recorded bird sounds.

-Yellow Warbler by David Lilly
+Northern Goshawk by David Lilly